mikewirth/biocloud-frontend/README.md

 AngularJS frontend for BioCloud.
 The backend can be found in this repository: https://github.com/mikewirth/biocloud-backend

 # Credits
-This project was developed over a weekend at HackZurich 2014 by Prageeth Jayathissa, Alex Millane and Michael Wirth and won the Hack4Good prize.
+This project was developed over a weekend at HackZurich 2014 by Prageeth Jayathissa, Alex Millane, Igor Krawczuk and Michael Wirth and won the Hack4Good prize.